 Moreover, while most telepresence robots are not equipped to include VR components for their operators yet, the Ohmni robot has implemented inverse kinematics into its development kit.

-These attributes give the Ohmni telepresence robot an advantage over other models.
-In terms of pricing, it is competitively priced.
+These attributes give the Ohmni robot an advantage over other models.
+In terms of pricing, it is competitive.
 The Ohmni telepresence robot cost around $3,899, while other similar robots can cost upwards of $5,500 USD.

-While there are many telepresence robots available for use, such as the KUBI Classic Telepresence Robot or the Padbot U1, the Ohmni telepresence robot stands out from others by offering high-quality cameras, mobility, and ease of use for a reasonable price.
+While there are many robot telepresence options available for use, such as the KUBI Classic Telepresence Robot or the Padbot U1, the Ohmni telepresence robot stands out from others by offering high-quality cameras, mobility, and ease of use for a reasonable price.